E-commerce

 • A payment system.

-As long as one of these building blocks is weak, the business remains fragile, even if the website is aesthetically successful.
+As long as one of these building blocks is weak, the business remains fragile, even if the site is aesthetically pleasing.

-The operation is based on a sequence of flows.
+The operation relies on a sequence of flows

-To understand how an e-commerce business works, you need to see it as a system of interconnected flows:
+To understand how an e-commerce business works, you have to see it as a system of flows that respond to one another:

 • Traffic flow: how visitors arrive.